 Then, on the way back, it is dark again because the sun sets around 3:30 p.m., and after 4 p.m., the sun sets again.
 So, once again, you can look out of the window, but you won’t see much.

 TIP: If you do bus tours, try to sit in the front seat, so at least you can see a bit, thanks to spotlights.If you plan to stay for more than 3 or 4 days, it can actually become depressing if you are not used to it.

 So, of all the above-mentioned December problems, this was the hardest to deal with.
 With 1 or 2 more hours of daylight, my perception of Iceland and the scenery would probably be even better.

 So, make sure to see as much as you can and make sure to bring your Vitamin D pills because that is surely something your body will need.

-While I still am amazed with Iceland – and think that my December winter trip to Iceland was unique and will always be one of my most special trips, I do not recommend visiting in December.
+While I still am amazed by Iceland – and think that my December winter trip to Iceland was one of my most special trips, I do not recommend visiting Iceland in December.